If you’re thinking of buying your first house or flat, then it’s likely you’ll have many questions about the mortgage

 Lenders are increasingly focused on affordability, so they will take monthly commitments into account such as loan repayments and car finance.
 However, if you pay a bigger deposit then you may be deemed less risky and allowed to borrow a little more.
 Your credit score is also influential in determining how much you borrow.

 Use our mortgage calculator to find out how much you can borrow and what your monthly repayments are likely to be.

 If you’re worried about saving enough to buy a first home, there are a number of schemes available to help boost your deposit and get you on the ladder.
-In Scotland, there’s the First Home Fund, the Help to Buy scheme for new build properties and there’s also LIFT.
+In Scotland, there’s the First Home Fund and there’s also LIFT.
 The First Home Fund is paused for applications at the moment but is due to reopen in April 2021.

 Plus, you can also take out a Lifetime ISA which has replaced the Help to Buy ISA – it also offers a 25% government boost on savings, and the money can be used towards your first home.